-We believe Black Friday will return to being mostly in-person in 2022.
-However, because customers will be arranging their shopping visits based on what they see online, shopping will actually take place across multiple channels.
+We believe Black Friday will return to being mostly in-person in 2023.
+However, because customers will be arranging their shopping visits based on what they see online, shopping will take place across multiple channels.

 The omnichannel retailer must consider demographics, geography, cross-device targeting, and viewership statistics among other factors.
 Customers shop across all channels, including in-store, on their phones while in-store, from their laptops, etc. This makes using these channels easy for users and gives retailers an advantage.

 More reliable attribution techniques are required for omnichannel campaigns that link together offline and online efforts.
 Geolocation tools may bridge the gap between physical and digital attribution by measuring campaign effectiveness and connecting your digital initiatives to actual results.

 Retailers who can track their customers through several channels can give their customers a more customized experience.
 And as we already know, personalization is a must.